-Because of the Father’s mercy to me through the cross, I now have the power of the gospel working in me and for me so I can live in its power.
+Because of the Father’s mercy to me through the cross, I now have the power of the gospel working in me, and for me so I can live in its ability.
 This new gospel-centered life is profoundly contrary to my sinful anger.

 |Controlled By Anger||Controlled By the Gospel|